-Arguments between early Jewish and gentile believers often resolved around a theological disagreement over the Law of Moses.
-The word law is translated from the Hebrew word Torah, and literally means instruction.
+Arguments between early Jewish and Gentile believers often revolved around a theological disagreement over the Law of Moses.
+The word law is translated from the Hebrew word Torah and means instruction.
 This instruction was intricately woven into the Mosaic Covenant, encompassing 613 positive and negative obligations (does and don’ts).
 While the law functioned as a binding and unbreakable unit, it can be generally divided into three categories of instruction:[i]

-The Moral Law or the Ten Commandments—this part governed the moral life giving guidance to Israel in principles of right and wrong in relation to God and man.
+The Moral Law or the Ten Commandments—this part governed the life-giving moral guidance to Israel in principles of right and wrong in the relationship between man and God, also fellow men.

 The Ordinances or the Ceremonial Law—this was the religious portion of Law which guided and provided for Israel in her worship and spiritual relationship and fellowship with God.
 It included the priesthood, tabernacle, and sacrifices.

 Throughout this argument regarding the observance of Old Testament laws for Jews or Gentiles, the church has largely resolved to the conclusion that we, the church, are no longer under the law, but are under grace.
 This sounds plausible at first given the Apostle Paul said that “Christ is the end of the law for righteousness to everyone who believes” (Romans 10:4, NKJV), thereby implying that God’s law, or instruction, has been either done away with or replaced with a new law.[ii]
 However, Paul also said, “What shall we say then?
 Is the law sin?
 Certainly not!
 On the contrary, I would not have known sin except through the law.
 For I would not have known covetousness unless the law had said, ‘You shall not covet’” (Romans 7:7).